Elive/synthwave-player/README.md

 # Synthwave Player

+Synthwave Player is simply put, the most enjoyable music player out there.

-Synthwave Player is a self-hosted, open-source, web-based music player application that streams your local music library with a beautiful synthwave / retrowave / outrun / neon-style aesthetic.
+It is a self-hosted, open-source, web-based music _(and video?)_ player application that streams your local music library with a beautiful synthwave / retrowave / outrun / neon-style aesthetic.
 Using your music collection to be a private streaming service or just a personal player, giving you complete control over your listening experience without distractions.

 __Note: Video player support implementation planned__